bgian/underwear/README.md

 # Underwear

 Underwear is a lightweight node MVC framework built for single paged applications using vue.js.
-It comes with built in authentication using passport, some useful helpers to make things easier and not forgetting a nice folder stucture to keep things orgainsed.
+It comes with built in authentication using passport, some useful helpers to make things easier and not forgetting a nice folder structure to keep things orgainsed.

 ## Getting Started